The Indian Odyssey is just one of six

 View more climate information & imperial units

-Arrive in Ranthambore and venture on an early
+Arrive in Ranthambore and venture out on an

-a village tour.
-After high tea at Sawai Madhopur
+enjoy a village tour.
+After high tea at Sawai

 Arrive into Agra, the former Mughal capital.
-Early in the morning visit
+Visit

 Arrive into Udaipur this morning and visit the

-boat ride around Lake Pichola.
-In the early evening,
+a boat ride on Lake Pichola.
+In the afternoon,

-enjoy a heritage walking tour through the markets of
+enjoy a heritage walk through the markets of

 Udaipur.
 (B, L, D)

-enjoy a folk dance performance and dine on an
+today, enjoy a folk dance performance and dine

-array of delicacies from the royal kitchens at the
+on an array of delicacies from the royal kitchens

 This tour is led in each